A Big Seattle Movie Guide: What to Watch and What to Skip

-You probably already know that this movie about a sub-dom relationship between a naive college student and a generically powerful Seattle business hotshot is quite bad, by any objective standards: writing, acting, awareness of its lead’s big predator energy, awareness of BDSM culture, knowing anything about the city it’s set in, etc. However, if you’re a certain sort of person, you might find its ineptness—so literal that it misses the mark completely—very (unintentionally) funny.
+You probably already know that this movie about a sub-dom relationship between a naive college student and a generically powerful Seattle business hotshot is quite bad, by any objective standards: writing, acting, awareness of its lead’s big predator energy, awareness of BDSM culture, knowing anything about the city it’s set in, etc. However, if you’re a certain sort of person, you might find its ineptness very (unintentionally) funny—so literal it misses the mark completely.
 For instance, some sample dialogue: “I don't make love.
 I fuck.
 Hard.”

 Tugboat Annie (1933)